mist-devel/fdc1772-verilator/README.md

 # fdc1772 verilator simulation

-This is a verilator environment written to test the floppy and fdc implementation for the Archimedes FPGA "Archie" core.
+This is a verilator environment written to test the floppy and fdc implementation for the Archimedes FPGA "Archie" and Atari ST "MiSTery" cores.

 It includes a testbench for the fdc incl. a floppy model.
 This can be run by entering ```make```: